Quick Start#

 Note

-All the code in this tutorial can be found under examples/quickstart in the repository.
+All the code in this tutorial is under examples/quickstart in the repository.

 This guide walks through shipping a minimal add_one function that computes y = x + 1 in C++ and CUDA.
 TVM-FFI’s Open ABI and FFI make it possible to ship one library for multiple frameworks and languages.
 We can build a single shared library that works across:

-• Python ABI versions, e.g. ship one wheel to support all Python versions, including free-threaded ones.
+• Python ABI versions, e.g. one wheel that supports all Python versions, including free-threaded ones.

 Prerequisite